Leila Ahmed: Women and Gender in Islam (1992)

 Islamic doctrine developed within an androcentric, misogynist society, that of Abbasid Iraq, the customs of which were largely inherited from the Sasanian Empire after its conquest.
 This society emphasised and institutionalised the gendered hierarchical voice and silenced the voice of equity and justice.
 Islam as a religion therefore became a discourse of the politically dominant elite, i.e.; male society.
 There were early signs of resistance to establishment Islam.
 For example, the thoughts of Sufi and Qarmatians groups, philosophers such as Ibn al-Arabi and the liberal stance of powerful families and individuals towards their daughters in respect of marriage and education (e.g.; imposing a monogamy clause in marriage contracts or one for providing private education).

 Despite such resistance, establishment Islam experienced little serious challenge until early 19th-century colonial encroachment.
 European colonialisms' remit was essentially economic; however, female emancipation was used as an argument to legitimate geopolitical incursion.
 Colonial feminism was a Western discourse of dominance which, "introduced the notion that an intrinsic connection existed between the issue of culture and the status of women, and … that progress for women could be achieved only through abandoning the native culture."

 Inevitably, the initial reaction to this was a rejection of Western values by political Islamists.
 This rejection saw the conflation of Islam and culture where Islamic authenticity became defined in terms of cultural authenticity and, specifically, the role of women within Islam.
 This led to a reaffirmation of indigenous customs relating to women and restoration of the customs and laws of past Islamic societies.
 The underlying assumption was that there is an authentic interpretation of Islam that is based on the texts and institutions developed in Abbasid Iraq.
 According to such assumptions, the meaning of gender and the position of women within Islam is "unambiguous and ascertainable in some precise and absolute sense."

 Since this initial reaction, Muslim women scholars have argued that the values of the Abbasid era in Iraq are not universal to Islam — rather they were specific to a particular time, culture and people.
 Islamic texts and institutions need to be separated from patriarchal culture and reappraised in terms of merit, and listening to the voice of equality and justice.
 Ahmed concludes by exhorting feminists, both Muslim and Western, to undertake this task by critically engaging with, challenging and redefining the Middle East regions' diverse religious and cultural heritage.

+Women and Gender in Islam was republished by Yale University Press in 2021 in its Veritas paperback series with a foreword by Kecia Ali.